 Bachelor of Science in Medical Radiation SciencesNuclear Medicine Technology Concentration

 Through classroom instruction and hands-on clinical experience, students gain a solid foundation in the physical sciences and the evaluation and diagnostic testing procedures required for eligibility for licensing in the field.
 All UVM nuclear medicine technology students spend a full semester at an off-campus affiliate site to acquire clinical competency prior to taking national certification and licensure examinations.
+(Students are responsible for travel and lodging during the off-campus experience.
+All students preparing for national certification exams are required to complete the off-campus clinical rotation.)

-The nuclear medicine technology curriculum includes focused study in chemistry, organic chemistry, physics and human blood cell biology to prepare students for state licensure exams and national certification as nuclear medicine technologists.
+The Nuclear Medicine Technology curriculum includes focused study in chemistry, organic chemistry, physics and human blood cell biology to prepare students for state licensure exams and national certification as nuclear medicine technologists.
 Interested students may also elect to participate in an internship to complete the eligibility criteria for Computed Tomography (CT) Scan certification by the American Association of Radiologic Technologists.

 Select year of program entry:

-The nuclear medicine technology clinical practicum provides students with an opportunity to perform clinical procedures using computer-interfaced instrumentation, state-of-the-art equipment, and current methodologies.
+The clinical practicum provides students with an opportunity to perform clinical procedures using computer-interfaced instrumentation, state-of-the-art equipment, and current methodologies.
 Working one-on-one with a professional nuclear medicine technologist in a hospital setting, students learn to recognize and solve problems and conduct research, and gain skills to assume future leadership roles.

 - Catholic Medical Center*, Manchester, NH